GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

 All filenames should contain one of the following tags:

-* `X-ray` Any file containing observations from an X-ray telescope/satellite.
+* `Xray` Any file containing observations from an X-ray telescope/satellite.

 * `Optical` Any file containing observations in the `NIR`, `IR`, Visible or `UV` ranges.